-Why I like it: It gives students a very specific “what to do.”
+- Why I like it: Gives students a very specific ‘what to do.’

 U.P.S.
 Check stands for understand, plan, solve, and check.

-Why I like it: I love that there is a check step in this strategy.
+- Why I like it: I love that there is a check step in this problem solving strategy.
 Students having to defend the reasonableness of their answer is essential for students’ number sense.

-- I Know: This will help students find the important information.
+- Know: This will help students find the important information.

-I have rolled this out to students, and it went decently.
+I have rolled this problem solving strategy out to students, and it went decently.
 When I provided the boxes (seen below) for them to fill out, I received no heavy sighs that I was forcing them to show their work. #mathteacherwin

 Students who plan succeed at a higher rate than students who do not plan.
-Do you have a go to problem solving strategies that you teach your students?
-Any ideas on what I should name my new strategy?
+Do you have a go to problem solving strategy that you teach your students?